4amGodvzx/uav_search/to_do.md

     - (Done)Multithreading -> Multiprocessing
     - (Done)GroundingDINO in detection is too slow
     - (Done)Getting images from airsim is too slow
-    - (not so necessary)Improve the efficiency of map updating
+    - (Done)Improve the efficiency of map updating
     - (Done)Maybe a smaller SAM model
 8. (Done)Multi Environment training
 9. (Done)The problem of uav_pose updating
 10. (Done)Get the ground truth dataset of the map
+11. (Done)Warning: Logical error in exploration map updating
+12. (Done)Warning: The error in trace_rays_vectorized()
+13. Problem about the deciding LLM : episodical hallucination
-11. Curriculum learning
+14. Curriculum learning
-12. Warning: Set the timeout time of airsim api in test code
+15. Warning: Set the timeout time of airsim api in test code
-13. (Done)Warning: Logical error in exploration map updating
-14. Warning: The error in trace_rays_vectorized()
-15. Warning: The uav prefers to get more attraction reward rather than reach the target quickly
+16. Warning: The uav prefers to get more attraction reward rather than reach the target quickly
-16. Warning: The attraction reward scale is different in different maps
+17. Warning: The attraction reward scale is different in different maps
-17. More training logs
+18. More training logs
-18. EvalCallBack()
+19. (not neccesary)EvalCallBack()
+20. (Done) Catastrophic forgetting in RL training

 # The Policies
 1. Map input: Relative location (Alt: absolute location)